OwenQian/mcp-server-manager/README.md

 2. Use different ports with the `CLIENT_PORT`, `SERVER_PORT`, and `INSPECTOR_PORT` variables
 3. Force start with the `--force` option or `FORCE=1` environment variable
 4. Automatically kill conflicting processes with `make kill-conflicts` or `./mcp_inspector.py --kill-conflicts`

+### Exit Codes

+The port checking and conflict killing tools use the following exit codes:

+- `make check-ports`: Exits with code 0 if all ports are available, 1 if there are conflicts
+- `make kill-conflicts`: Exits with code 0 if all conflicts were successfully killed, 1 if there were issues
+- `./mcp_inspector.py --check-ports-only`: Returns 0 if all ports are available, 1 if there are conflicts
+- `./mcp_inspector.py --kill-conflicts`: Returns 0 if all conflicts were successfully killed, 1 if there were issues

+These exit codes can be useful in shell scripts for conditional logic.

 ## Usage